 There are no limitations to who can attend... we even have bikes that wheelchairs can be loaded onto.
 We rely heavily on volunteers and provide Duke of Edinburgh participants with opportunities to gain their awards.
-The other part of our charity refurbishes donated bikes and on sells them at an affordable price or gives them away to designated organisations and groups.
+The other part of our charity refurbishes donated bikes and sells them on at an affordable price or gives them away to designated organisations and groups.

 None of our donated bikes go into landfill as any we cannot resurrect are sold for scrap!
 We received five-year funding from the Lottery and are in a position to fund part of our full costs from our sale of bikes We feel we act as a gold standard for the true meaning of inclusivity in cycling.
 We also feel we act as a gold-standard template for accessible and affordable community health projects in the UK.
 Streetbikes creates the possibility and opportunity to enhance active and sustainable travel solutions for both able-bodied and disabled individuals.
 We feel physical health is enhanced through engagement with us, and we help to improve individuals' psychological wellbeing, specifically through creating meaning and giving a sense of purpose.